We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-- Display type: Wi-Fi
+- Display type: Syncs to user’s smartphone via Wi-Fi

-The Klein Tools Wi-Fi ET20 borescope inspection camera might be worth the investment for folks looking for smartphone compatibility.
+The Klein Tools Wi-Fi ET20 borescope inspection camera might be worth the investment for folks looking for a unit with smartphone compatibility.
 This borescope features an onboard Wi-Fi transmitter that users can connect to their phones, allowing them to see the 640 by 480 recordings through an app on their phones.
 The app acts as a monitor and also stores videos for later viewing.

 Get the Klein Tools ET20 borescope at Amazon or The Home Depot.